-The plan has a monthly fee of $30.
-While the monthly fee cannot be waived.
-However, RBC offers a multi product rebate that can reduce the the monthly fee to $19.95 a month.
+The plan has a monthly fee of $30, which can’t be waived.
+However, RBC offers a multi product rebate that can reduce the monthly fee to $19.95 a month.

 To qualify for the fee reduction, you need to have two of the following with RBC in addition to the VIP account:

 Sadly, Scotiabank does not offer a banking plan with a credit card annual fee waiver.
 For those of you who love your Momentum Visa Infinite card, this isn’t a way you can eliminate your annual fee.

 TD has the All-Inclusive Banking Plan.
 It carries an annual fee waiver for the primary cardholder and one supplementary card for the following:

 TD Aeroplan Visa Infinite TD Aeroplan Visa Platinum TD First Class Travel Visa Infinite TD Travel Visa Platinum TD Cash Back Visa Infinite

 This account costs $29.95 per month, which is waived with a minimum daily balance of $5,000.